tcpiplab/Udacity-github-reflections/udacity-github-notes.md

 <!-- /TOC -->

+## Git Basics

+### `git init`
+Turn a directory of files into a new repository.
+But you have to create the first commit yourself.

+### `git status`
+Shows which files from your working directory have been added (via `git add`) to the staging area, and which files have not been added.
+This command runs locally, not needing Internet access to the remote.

+### `git add <filename>`
+Adds a file to the staging area, but not (yet) to the repository.

+### `git commit [filename]`
+Commits changes from the staging area to the repository.
+The filename argument is optional.
+It also automatically opens your text editor so you can add a commit message.

+The commit message is typically in the form of a command, E.g., "Add slider bar", rather than "Added a slider bar", should not end in a period, should be less than or equal to 50 characters, and the optional second paragraph should wrap at 72 characters.

+"Commit" is used as both noun and a verb.
+As a noun it is used to refer to saved versions of files.
+So you commit (verb) in order to create a commit (noun).

 ## Diffs
 Keep your source code and README files to ≤ 80 columns to make diffs easier to read.